RaVeR76/BubbleBobbleBonkers/README.md

 I thought I was zeroing the high scores within my checkHiScore function but I was only zeroing the High Score Jumbotron innerHTML for display purposes only.

 * **Fix**
-Once I realise this mistake I added 'localStorage.setItem("Level1HiScore", zeroReset));' for each level which zero's the high scores only if the value was orginally 'null'.
+Once I realise this mistake I added ```localStorage.setItem("Level1HiScore", zeroReset));``` for each level which zero's the high scores only if the value was orginally 'null'.
 The function allows for current level high score to be kept & displayed in the jumbotron.

 * **Verdict**